Mayuko Fujiki: Inclusion of boys and men

+Inclusion of new mothers as top level athletes

+In addition to promoting the inclusion of male-identifying and male-presenting swimmers in artistic swimming, Fujiki further pushed gender boundaries by developing training schedules that accommodate lactating mothers.
+When Ona Carbonell, a key member of the Spanish national team, gave birth in August 2020—just eleven months before the Tokyo Olympics—conventional wisdom did not consider recently postpartum or lactating mothers as competitive athletes.
+However, Fujiki devised an innovative training approach that went beyond merely accommodating breastfeeding times.

+Rather than allowing breastfeeding to disrupt team practice, Fujiki provided emotional support and designed a training schedule that aligned with Carbonell’s breastfeeding rhythm and accounted for the physical and hormonal changes she was experiencing.
+This holistic approach enabled Carbonell to endure the rigorous training regimen and successfully compete in the Tokyo Olympics.

 Choreography

 Fujiki received high accolades for her choreography, music selection and production.
 She has been invited by national teams in Australia, Greece, Hungary, the Hunan Province, and Colombia as a choreographer.

 Ona Carbonell, who is recognized as the most decorated female swimmer by FINA, credits Fujiki's routine for earning the 2019 World Championship medal.
 In this routine, Fujiki used only the speech of Nelson Mandela about how sports unite people instead of relying on conventional music as an accompaniment to the performance.